Songkran Festival in Thailand | Water Festival | Thai New Year |

 If you plan a trip to Thailand in mid-April, you're in for a treat.
 The Songkran Festival, the traditional Thai New Year, is one of the country's most exciting and colorful festivals.
 It is the world’s largest water festival.

 This festival is celebrated throughout Thailand, but the water fights, loud music, and water splashing make it famous.
-In this blog post, we'll dive into the festival's history and the Songkran traditions and give tips on celebrating the Songkran festival like a local.
+In this blog post, we'll explore the festival's history and traditions and give tips on celebrating the Songkran festival like a local.

 The Songkran Festival is a traditional Thai New Year celebration from April 13th to 15th.
-The festival marks the end of the dry season and the beginning of the rainy season.
+It marks the end of the dry season and the beginning of the rainy season.

 Water is an integral part of the Songkran Festival because it symbolizes purification and the washing away sins and bad luck from the previous year.